 The molecular machinery that copies a cell’s DNA is not always perfectly accurate.
 You can think of DNA replication like a person transcribing text into a new document.
 Every time a cell divides, it needs to copy over all of its genetic material over to the replicated cell.
 The cell will use the old copy as a template.
 Sometimes, an error gets introduced when the wrong DNA base or section of DNA sequence gets incorporated into the new strand.
 The cell has ways to correct the errors, but some errors will remain in the genetic code.

 A person’s gamete cells (egg or sperm) have gone through many rounds of cell division — from the time you started off as only a single cell to the time your body produces sperm or eggs.
 With each cell division, there is a possibility to introduce new copy errors during DNA replication, which could then be incorporated into the genetic makeup of any resulting sperm or egg cells and can be passed down to future generations.
+These new mutations that can occur in any embryo are called de novo mutations.
+Orchid is the only embryo screening offering the option of screening for specific de novo changes associated with severe disease.

 Mutations during DNA repair